Context, Writer, and Content

 “I cannot bring myself to distort the facts of history, where truth is of more importance than anything else…What I am writing now is not an indictment…but a true history… No wonder then that no sovereign’s life has been blameless.
 Naturally, I would have wished that my favorite emperor had been perfect…but the events of history do not accommodate themselves to our desires.
 So, divine soul [the emperor], forgive and…pardon me.” (p.
 168)

 We can realize that Psellus was careful in history-writing and identify his respect for the emperor and more importantly “truth”.

 What Psellus disliked about Constantine IX was essentially his exhaust of treasury and inability of governing.
 He distributed not only money but also honor and privileges to officials.
 He also depleted economic sources and “abolished all rules of advancement” in the state hierarchy.
 The Senate opened its doors to “all the rascally vagabonds of the market” and “the whole gang was elevated to the highest offices”.
 The luxury for ceremonies increased state expenses and such economic faults and social acts will trigger more dangerous problems soon.
 Briefly, Psellus did not prevent his criticism from his benefactor in any case (p.
 170-71).

 Our passage ends here.
-For quotes, I used Penguin Classics’s Fourteen Byzantine Rulers (1966) translated by E.R.A.
+For quotes, I used Penguin Classics’ Fourteen Byzantine Rulers (1966) translated by E.R.A.
 Sewtwer.
-As a footnote, Turkish translation of our book: “Mikhail Psellos’un Khronographiası”, TTK Publications, (1992), translated by Işın Demirkent”.
+As a footnote, the Turkish translation of our book: “Mikhail Psellos’un Khronographiası”, TTK Publications, (1992), translated by Işın Demirkent”.